col83/fnv-dsoal/README.md

 <br>

 > [!WARNING] <p>
-> Registry modification actions will cause the system to load a program with a different instance of dsound.dll for the dsound.dll library than the built-in ones:
+> Registry modification actions will cause the system to load a program with a different instance of dsound.dll for the dsound.dll library than the built-in ones: <p>
 > %SYSTEMROOT%\System32\dsound.dll (x64) <p>
 > %SYSTEMROOT%\SysWOW64\dsound.dll (x32)